 The Authenticated Mesh Peering Exchange uses Mesh Peering Management frames.
 Parameters are exchanged via RSN element, Authenticated Mesh Peering Exchange element, and MIC element.

-The major functions provided by AMPE are Security Capability Selection and Key Management.
+The major functions provided by AMPE are Security Capability Selection, Key Confirmation, and Key Management.

-The Security Capability Selection function (specified in 11C.5.2 (Security capabilities selection)) achieves the agreement on the security parameters used for the protocol instance, including the Mesh PMKSA, pairwise cipher suite, and group cipher suite.
+The Security Capability Selection function (specified in 11C.5.2 (Security capabilities selection)) is performed by agreeing on the security parameters used for the protocol instance, including the Mesh PMKSA, pairwise cipher suite, and group cipher suite.

-Mutual authentication using the shared Mesh PMK.
-It is achieved by verifying that the protection on the Mesh Peering Management frames are correctly achieved by the protection key derived from the shared Mesh PMK.
+Key Confirmation using the shared Mesh PMK is performed by verifying that the protection on the Mesh Peering Management frames are correctly achieved by the protection key derived from the shared Mesh PMK.

-The Key Management function (specified in 8.8.1 (Keys and Key Derivation Algorithm)) derives the temporal key in the Mesh TKSA and distributes both mesh STAs’ MGTKs to each other.
+Key Management (specified in 8.8.1 (Keys and Key Derivation Algorithm)) is performed by derivation of the temporal key in the Mesh TKSA and distribution of both mesh STAs’ MGTKs to each other.

 References: